 George Coffin, the great Bridge author, traced the roots of Spades to the Mid-West.
 He determined that this game was introduced in Cincinnati, OH, sometime between 1937 and 1939.
 From there, it spread to other cities in the general region and eventually into the military.
 Spades was played extensively during World War II as it was a fast paced game, which could be interrupted at any time – especially during battle conditions!

-That is probably the primary reason Spades was often more popular than playing poker, which was also played by those in the military.
-While there are not a lot of close similarities in the two games they are both competitive and enjoyed by a lot of the same card players from all over, including the USA.
-Now that you can play poker and Spades online they have both grown in popularity among all card players.-
+That is probably the primary reason Spades was often played by those in the military.
+Now that you can play Spades online it has grown in popularity among all card players.-

 The appeal of Spades is its relatively basic bidding system, opportunity for advanced play and very quick moving action.
 Many seasoned Bridge players became very proficient at Spades before graduating to their specialty.